coreos/coreos-kubernetes/Documentation/deploy-master.md

 DaemonSets exist for the Kubernetes proxy and flannel to ensure that they run on every node.
 Kubernetes masters and workers differ in their Kubelet flags, most notably in the `--node-labels` flag.
 These flags will be used in conjunction with a “node selector” to run the API server on nodes labeled `node-role.kubernetes.io/master`.
 Since the API server is critical to the cluster, this allows for easy scale out and simplifies networking, as the master's autoscaling group can be placed directly behind a load balancer.
 The address of the load balancer was shown earlier when you ran `kubectl cluster-info`.

-Both the Kubernetes proxy and flannel objects build off the Pod, which is why you see so many Pods running in the namespace. **Reconciliation loops**  are utilized by both objects to ensure the correct Pods are running at all times.
+Both the Kubernetes proxy and flannel objects build off the Pod, which is why you see so many Pods running in the namespace. **Reconciliation loops** are used by both objects to ensure the correct Pods are running at all times.

+Kubernetes is built on **reconciliation loops** to recover from failures.
+These loops enable developers to define the desired state of a system through replication controllers, and then allow the Kubelet to manage the state of the cluster.
+Because reconciliation loops are infinite, the Kubelet will continue to try to bring the system up as defined, until the current state is reconciled with the desired state.

+Each replication controller has a desired state that is managed by the application deployer.
+When a change is made to the desired state, a reconciliation loop detects this and attempts to mutate the existing state in order to match the desired state.
+For example, if the desired instance count is increased from 3 to 4, the replication controller would see that one new instance must be created and launch it somewhere on the cluster.
+This reconciliation process applies to any modified property of the Pod template.

+For more information, see [Overview of a Replication Controller][replication-controller].

 ## Inspect the deployed node locally

 With the cluster up and kubectl working, explore the cluster to see its components.

-First, use kubectl to list the Kubernetes's Node Resources; Nodes are the name Kubernetes gives any machine or virtual machine in a Kubernetes cluster.
+First, use `kubectl` to list the Kubernetes's Node Resources.
+Nodes are the name Kubernetes gives any machine or virtual machine in a Kubernetes cluster.

 ```
 $ kubectl get nodes